 The Last Word, with libretto by the late poet James Broughton, premiered in Philadelphia in 1961 at the countrywide Synod of the United Church of Christ.
 According to the York, "As the recent date of the Mayan end-of-the-world recedes into history, this riveting duet exposes the complex feelings of a husband and wife moments before Armageddon.
 This piece approaches its subject matter with humor, irony and compassion; the work suggests that, for modern man, the idea of the apocalypse is most easily grasped with a touch of wit."

+These two half-hour operas were first presented in tandem in West Hampton, NY, in 1961.
+Kayden is best known to NYC audiences as the composer of Ionescopade, revived at the York Theatre last year.
 The York Theatre Company is under the producing artistic direction of James Morgan and executive direction of Andrew Levine.

 The York Theatre Company in Saint Peter's is located at East 54th Street (just east of Lexington Avenue).
 For reservations and more information, visit YorkTheatre.org.